-- 5.2.4 Investigating Officers should indicate within the application the period of time that they estimate is required to carry out the surveillance, this will be proportionate to the objectives of the investigation and give due consideration to collateral intrusion. - 5.2.5 From 1 November 2012, urgent verbal authorisations are no longer available. - 5.2.7 It is the responsibility of the Investigating Officer to make sure that the authorisation is still valid when they undertake surveillance.
+- 5.2.4 Investigating Officers should indicate within the application the period of time that they estimate is required to carry out the surveillance, this will be proportionate to the objectives of the investigation and give due consideration to collateral intrusion. - 5.2.5 The authorising officer must give authorisations in writing, except in urgent cases when they may be given orally by the authorising officer.
+An urgent case for oral authorisation should only be made if the applicant believes that the time required for an authorising officer to grant a written authorisation would, in the applicant's judgement, be likely to endanger life or jeopardise the investigation or operation for which the authorisation was being sought.
+An urgent oral authority lasts 72 hours from the time the surveillance was first authorised, unless renewed. - 5.2.7 It is the responsibility of the Investigating Officer to make sure that the authorisation is still valid when they undertake surveillance.